Toyota Corona: Corona EXiV (T200)

 The T200 series Corona was sold as the continuation of the Toyota Corona EXiV hardtop sedan, while the Corona Coupé's successor was relocated to Toyota Vista Store locations and reintroduced as the Toyota Curren.
 The EXiV was available with three different engines, all multiple-point fuel injected 16-valve twin cam inline-fours: the 1838 cc 4S-FE and the 1998 cc 3S-FE or 3S-GE.
 Power outputs are 125 PS, 140 PS, and 180 PS respectively.
 The 3S-GE benefitted from a higher state of tuning, a forged crankshaft, and a variable-length intake manifold system (called ACIS by Toyota).
-The 3S-engined cars carry the ST202 chassis code, while the 1.8-liter, 4S-engined ones are called ST200.
+The 3S-engined cars carry the ST202 chassis code, while the 1.8-litre, 4S-engined ones are called ST200.

 Caldina (1992)

 The first Toyota Caldina was the five-door wagon or commercial van version of the four-door sedan Toyota Corona in Japan.
 The wagon has independent strut rear suspension while the commercial wagon has semi-independent leaf springs.
 The wagon/van was given its own identity, whereas previous station wagon versions were named Corona.
 The Caldina was introduced as a successor to the Corona and Carina wagons, and was sold at Toyota Japanese dealerships Toyota Store and Toyopet Store locations.
 The Caldina was introduced after the Subaru Legacy wagon and the Nissan Avenir wagon.

 For the European market, the Caldina was sold as the Carina E wagon.
 In New Zealand, it was sold as the Corona wagon.